snowlift/trino-storage/README.md

 # Trino Storage Connector [![Build Status](https://github.com/snowlift/trino-storage/workflows/CI/badge.svg)](https://github.com/snowlift/trino-storage/actions?query=workflow%3ACI+event%3Apush+branch%3Amaster)
-This is a [Trino](http://trino.io/) connector to access local file (e.g. csv, tsv).
+This is a [Trino](http://trino.io/) connector to access single file (e.g. csv, tsv).
 Please keep in mind that this is not production ready and it was created for tests.

 # Supported scheme
 - hdfs